Home › Business Deductions › Car Depreciation Tax

 How To Depreciate Your Vehicle for Tax Purposes

 Our cars are almost as much a part of life as our homes are.
 Many of us spend a good chunk of our lives in them, going to and from work, driving the kids to all the things we drive them to and taking the all-American road trip (at least when gas prices allow).
 We're even capable of getting attached enough to our cars to give them names.
 There's a lot we couldn't do without our cars, and because they're so necessary, we spend the money we need to get a hold of a car that satisfies our needs and keep it running safely.
 Sometimes that cost can make a noticeable difference in our overall finances.
 But not everyone thinks to ask, "Is depreciation tax deductible?"
-Which can be unfortunate because the answer is yes, owning and using your car can be a significant expense, but it can also give you a tax break.
+Which can be unfortunate because the answer is yes, owning and using your car can be a significant expense, but it can also give you a 1099 tax break.
+A 1099 tax calculator can also help find other expenses you can write off and lower your taxes.

 Key takeaways